 The EXERT study will examine the effects of aerobic exercise on cognition, functional status, brain atrophy and blood flow, and cerebrospinal fluid biomarkers of Alzheimer’s disease in 300 adults with amnestic Mild Cognitive Impairment.
 Adults will be between 65 and 89 years old.
 Participants will be randomized to one of two interventions: supervised and structured moderate/high intensity aerobic training vs.stretching/balance control for 12 months, followed by a 6-month unsupervised extension.

-The purpose of this research study is to evaluate whether an investigational drug (T-817MA) is safe and beneficial in delaying or altering the decline in memory and daily function when given to people with mild to moderate Alzheimer’s disease.
+The purpose of this research study is to determine whether an investigational drug, JNJ-54861911 is safe and beneficial in treating participants who are at risk of developing Alzheimer's disease